 Humans are social animals, and people need to believe that they are worthy of feeling love.
 Everyone needs to feel connected with someone.
 The closer a person is to another person, both physically and emotionally, the more connected and intimate the relationship becomes.
 Intimacy is always a hot topic of conversation, and most of us have the desire to be intimate, but what is intimacy?
 Why do people even have the desire?
 How do people achieve intimacy?
 Do people always feel intimate with their partner?
-Along with providing a few tips, the following paragraphs will be discussing these various questions.
+Along with providing a few tips, in the following paragraphs I will be discussing these various questions.

 What is Intimacy?